Jaycar-Electronics/Camping-Power-Meter/README.md

 ```c
 IPAddress			apIP(10,0,0,7);	//our access point ip
 ```
-This sets up the IP address to be had by the access point when we run the server, and it corresponds to an ip address of `10.0.0.7` -- you can change this variable to any ip address that you want, you will just have to remember it to put into the phone later.
+This sets up the IP address to be had by the access point when we run the server, and it corresponds to an IP address of `10.0.0.7` -- you can change this variable to any IP address that you want, you will just have to remember it to put into the phone later.

 ###### Delivering the website to the phone

-The website is handled by the code below, *(some parts ommitted for brevity)*
+The website is handled by the code below, *(some parts omitted for brevity)*

 ```c
 ESP8266WebServer server(80);